-This paper presents a vision of a desired future of science.
-In this vision, the future will bring the reintegration of the study of humans and the rest of nature.
-The barriers between the traditional disciplines will dissolve and a true 'consilience' of all the sciences and humanities will occur.
-This consilient transdisciplinary science will emerge from a rebalancing of analysis and synthesis, a recognition of the central role of envisioning in science, a pragmatic philosophy built on complex systems theory and modeling, a multiscale approach, and a consistent theory of cultural and biological co-evolution.
+Ecological economics is a transdisciplinary field that seeks to integrate the study of humans and the rest of nature as the basis for the creation of a sustainable and desirable future.
+It seeks to dissolve the barriers between the traditional disciplines and achieve a true consilience of all the sciences and humanities.
+This consilient, transdisciplinary science represents a rebalancing of analysis and synthesis; a recognition of the central role of envisioning in science; a pragmatic philosophy built on complex systems theory, thermodynamics, and modeling; a multiscale approach; and a consistent integration of cultural and biological coevolution.
 It will allow us to build a world that is both sustainable and desirable and that recognizes our fundamental partnership with the rest of nature.
-It is a world that we must first imagine in order to achieve.